hmin970922/CLIPtone/README.md

 The code is based on [AdaInt](https://github.com/ImCharlesY/AdaInt) and [StyleGAN-nada](https://github.com/rinongal/StyleGAN-nada).

 **The current README.md file is not the final version.
-I will update and upload the revised version soon.**
+I will upload the revised version soon.**

 <!--